richardalberto/articlesextras/README.md

 Open Journal System > 2.4.0

 # Plugin Installation
- - Download the latest release
+ - Download the latest release.
+ - On the plugins page of OJS upload the downloaded release and install.

 # Manual Installation